tahmidmalekzoha/travelhosta/CONTENT_EXAMPLES.md

 # Visual Content Examples

-## Example 1: Simple Guide with One Timeline
+## Example 1: Simple Guide with Tips

-This is the simplest enhanced guide - just adding text before and after a timeline.
+This is the simplest enhanced guide - adding tips after the introduction.

 ```
 :::text [heading="Introduction to Sylhet"]